 Click below for ways to add or change a domain:

 Let's say your business acquires a domain for a new brand, and your users need the option of sending mail with an email address at that domain.
-Add the new domain to your primary domain as a domain alias.
-This gives all users in your primary domain an alternate email address at the alias domain.
+Add the new domain to one of your existing domains as a domain alias.
+This gives all users in your existing domain an alternate email address at the alias domain.

-To use Google services with a new domain name instead of the one you signed up with, we recommend you simply add the new domain as a domain alias.
-Users can then begin sending mail using an address at the new domain.
-If you want to use custom web addresses at the domain, however, you'll instead need to sign up the domain for a brand new Google account.
-Follow the link above for details.
+To use Google services with a new domain name instead of the one you signed up with, you can add the new domain as a domain alias.
+Users can then send mail using an address at the new domain.

-You can add up to 600 domains and 20 domain aliases to your organization's Google account.
-You must own the domain name whether it's used as a separate domain or a domain alias.
-In either case, Google will ask you to verify domain ownership for separate domains and domain aliases.
+You can add up to 600 domains, including 20 domain aliases, to your organization's Googleaccount.
+You must own the domain name and verify domain ownership for separate domains and domain aliases.